 Note that the fabric switch is modelled as a relay component on the fabric, but not as an initiator or target of traffic.
 Therefore, there is no Endpoint associated with the switch.

-Once a fabric resource (a media controller and associated media details) is modelled as a related set of Redfish objects, clients can query the OFMF Service for details about these resources and request configuration modifications of those resources.
+Once a fabric resource (is modelled as a related set of Redfish objects, clients can query the OFMF Service for details about these resources and request configuration modifications of those resources.
 Queries are made using HTTP GET protocols.
 Changes are made using HTTP PUT, PATCH, POST, or DELETE, or HTTP ACTION operations.

 Specific Redfish Fabric Objects of Particular Interest to the Fabric Management Problem